 August 1, 2005

-In two recent decisions, the U.S. Court of International Trade ("C.I.T.") fined the Ford Motor Company over $20 million for civil violations of 19 U.S.C. §1592 in connection with a series of importations in the late 1980's and early 1990's.
+In two recent decisions, the U.S. Court of International Trade (“CIT”) and the Court of Appeals for the Federal Circuit fined the Ford Motor Company over $20 million for civil violations of 19 U.S.C. § 1592 in connection with a series of importations in the late 1980s and early 1990s for under-claiming the value of their importations.

 - Failed to notify Customs that the prices declared at entry were provisional and subject to adjustment;